vpejovic/GeofencingApp/README.md

 Ensure that the project compiles and runs on your emulator or phone.
 You should see a map (the actual location will depend on what you set in the emulator) with three movable icons, for work, home, and gym, on it.
 Test whether moving the icons works.

 ### Setting up the emulator ###
 To test our app we are not going to run around the city to trigger geofences, but will use the emulator and mock locations provided through a pre-collected trace.
 First, download the gpx trace from [here](traces/ljubljana.gpx).
 Then, open the extended controls of the emulator (three dots) and put `46.05178` for latitude and `14.49968` for longitude and click `Send`.
 Then, open Google Maps on the emulator and click on My Location icon.
-This should set the emulator's location to Ljubljana, Slovenia.
+This should set the emulator's location to Ljubljana.
 Next, back in the extended controls load the gpx trace you previously downloaded.
 Finally, open our Geofencing App and using the extended controls play the gpx trace.
 You should see the user's location moving through Ljubljana.

 ### Brief Tutorial on Geofence in Android
 Geofences are set through `GeofencingClient`.
 This class has a method `addGeofences` that takes the following arguments:
 * An instance of `GeofencingRequest` representing the definition of the geofence (e.g. it’s location, transition type monitored, etc.);
 * An instance of `PendingIntent` referring to the `Intent` that will be called when the right transition to/from a geofence happens;

 We want our app to send notifications when a user is entering/exiting a geofence defined by the location of the icons on the map.
 Thus, setting the `GeofenceRequest` should happen when a user moves an icon on the map.
 Further, the notification should be fired when the right event happens.
 We don’t know whether the user will have our application open at the time when this happens, thus, we should be prepared to send the notifications from the background.
-We can do that from a `BroadcastReceiver`.
-The receiver will be triggered by Google Play Services when the geofence-related transition happens and will then issue a notification to the user.
+We can do that via `JobIntentService`.
+This UI-less class enables us to perform short actions from the background.
+However, we will not call this class directly, but have a `BroadcastReceiver` that will be triggered by Google Play Services when the geofence-related transition happens.
+Then, this receiver is going to forward the request to `JobIntentService`, which will then issue a notification to the user.

 In a nutshell:
 * **MapsActivity:**